 Your prospect needs to feel comfortable that they can trust you with their listing.
 That’s why you need to show them that you are an authority, the right person for the job.
 Here are a few thoughts on projecting authority:

 - Reinforcing what we said above, look like an authoritywhen you walk through the door, in your attire, grooming, posture and, above all attitude.

-- Know your scripts thoroughly.
+- Know your real estate scripts thoroughly.
 In particular, make sure you are well-versed on handling the objections that are sure to come your way.

 - Know the neighborhood, inside and out.
 Try to uncover nuggets that others might miss and will set you apart.